analytically/innerbuilder/README.md

 ### Installation

-In IntelliJ IDEA 12.x or later, go to `File` > `Settings` > `Plugins`.
-Click the `Browse repositories` button, in the search field, type `innerbuilder`.
-It should show up in the plugin list.
-Right-click it and select `Download and Install`.
+In IntelliJ IDEA 2019 or later, open `Preference` > `Plugins`, search for `innerbuilder`.
+It should show up in the plugin list, click `INSTALL`.

 #### Manual installation

-Download the plugin jar `innerbuilder.jar` and select "Install Plugin From Disk" in IntelliJ's plugin preferences.
+Download the plugin jar `innerbuilder.jar` and select `Install Plugin From Disk` in IntelliJ's plugin preferences.

 ### Usage